Lolo171312/Wikipedia_WebScraping/README.md

 # Wikipedia_WebScraping
+A data extraction project focused on web scraping with Python.
-Scraped company data from Wikipedia using BeautifulSoup and pandas, transforming it into a clean CSV dataset ready for analysis
+Retrieved structured data from a Wikipedia table containing information about the largest companies by revenue, converted it into a pandas DataFrame, and saved it as a CSV for further analysis.